Randallsm83/rDock/README.md

 ## ⚙️ Configuration

+Configuration can be managed in two ways:
+1. **GUI**: Right-click on the dock or icons to access configuration options
+2. **Manual**: Edit `config.toml` directly (changes reload automatically)

-Configuration is managed through `config.toml`.
-Place this file in the same directory as the executable.
+Place `config.toml` in the same directory as the executable.

 ### Dock Appearance